Kernix13/javascript-cheat-sheet/notes.md

 - 24 - DOM selectors (methods) for single elements: getElementById, querySelector, getElementsByClassName, getElementsByTagName, querySelectorAll
 - creating elements: className, setAttribute, appendChild, createTextNode, createElement, replaceChild, getAttribute, hasAttribute, removeAttribute,
 - 29 - NOTE: some elements have default behaviors – to stop the default behavior, pass a parm into the cb Fx and do e.preventDefault()
-- Event Target Element: can get e.taget.className or to get a collection change className to classList - TARGET is really important especially for event delegation
+- Event Target Element: can get `e.taget.className` or to get a collection change className to classList - TARGET is really important especially for event delegation
 - 33 - localStorage: JSON.stringify, JSON.parse, clear, getItem, removeItem, setItem
 - SKIP 4) DOM Projects
-- 44 - OOP: constructors & _this_ Keyword: the most important things in OOP is the Constructor and the `this` keyword: if you want to create multiple instances of a certain type of object then you want to create a constructor
+- 44 - OOP: constructors & the _this_ Keyword: the most important things in OOP is the Constructor and the `this` keyword: if you want to create multiple instances of a certain type of object then you want to create a constructor
 - the `this` keyword refers to the current instance of the object, the function scope
-- NOTE: constructors are really powerful when they have fx’s w\in them known as methods
+- NOTE: constructors are really powerful when they have functions w\in them known as methods
 - 46 - each object in JS has a prototype – a prototype is an object itself – all objects inherit their properties and methods from their prototypes = Object.prototype vs Client.prototype
 - Object.prototype – you can see its methods like hasOwnProperty, toString, valueOf
 - 47 - prototype inheritance: to have one object or one object type inherit from another
-- use .call(a, b, c, ...) - call is a fx that allows us to call another Fx from somewhere else in the current context
+- use .call(a, b, c, ...) - `call()` is a fx that allows us to call another Fx from somewhere else in the current context
 - 49 – ES6 classes: Any method you add inside the class gets added to the prototype and you still have Object.prototype
 - Static Methods – ones you can use without instantiating a new object or instance
 - 50 inheritance and extending classes – or known as sub-classes